 Horse chestnut trees are a large type of ornamental shade tree native to the Balkan peninsula.
-Much loved for its use in landscaping and along roadsides, horse chestnut trees are now widely distributed throughout Europe and North America.
-In addition to providing much welcome shade during the hottest parts of summer, the trees produce large and showy flower blooms.
-Though relatively simple to grow, there are several common issues which lead to the decline of plant health – issues that may cause growers to ask, ‘is my horse chestnut sick?’
+Much loved for their use in landscaping and along roadsides, horse chestnut trees are now widely distributed throughout Europe and North America.
+In addition to providing welcome shade during the hottest parts of summer, the trees produce large and showy flower blooms.
+Though relatively simple to grow, there are several common issues which lead to the decline of this plant’s health – issues that may cause growers to ask, ‘is my horse chestnut sick?’

 What’s Wrong with My Horse Chestnut?

 Like many types of trees, diseases of horse chestnut trees may arise due to insect pressure, stress, or less than ideal growing conditions.
 The severity of horse chestnut diseases may vary greatly depending upon the cause.
 By familiarizing themselves with signs and symptoms of decline in tree health, growers are better able to treat and prevent disease of horse chestnut trees.

 One of the most common diseases of horse chestnut trees is leaf blight.
 Leaf blight is a fungal disease which causes large, brownish spots to develop on the tree’s leaves.
 Often, these brown spots will also be surrounded by yellow discoloration.
 Wet weather in the spring allows the adequate moisture needed for the fungal spores to spread.

 Leaf blight most often results in premature loss of leaves from trees in the fall.
 While there’s no treatment for leaf blight in the home garden, you can help to combat the issue by removing infected leaf litter from the garden.
 Destroying the infected plant matter will help to better control future leaf blight infections.